-A non-degree student is one who is not enrolled in a Richmont School of Counseling degree program.
-The non-degree status is for those wishing to enhance their knowledge of the integration of psychology and theology, enroll in courses for personal enrichment, or obtain continuing education (CE) credit.
+A non-degree student is one who is not enrolled in a degree program.
+The non-degree status is for those wishing to enhance their knowledge of the integration of counseling, ministry, and theology; enroll in courses for personal enrichment; or obtain continuing education (CE) credit.

-Richmont does not guarantee any course as meeting requirements for CE.
+Richmont does not guarantee any course as meeting requirements for Continuing Education (CE).
 Students seeking CE approval for Richmont courses must obtain it from the organization or governing body for which CE is required (i.e., state board or professional organization).
 Credit for courses completed by non-degree students is recorded on the student's transcript.

 Non-degree students may enroll in courses for credit or audit.
 Because Richmont trains professional counselors, not all courses are suitable or available for the non-degree or audit student.
 Some courses have prerequisites (see course descriptions) or assume advanced skills that limit them to the full-time student.
-Courses that focus on Bible, theology, and Christian faith, however, are open to qualified people who are not seeking a graduate degree.
+Courses that focus on Bible, theology, ministry, spiritual formation, and Christian faith, however, are open to qualified people who are not seeking a graduate degree.